Looking for a new role, but not sure your current CV is up to the job?

 Even if you’re well aware of the basics or have previous experience of writing CVs, you may be overlooking a simple but costly mistake as a result of habitually using the same old document.

 At reed.co.uk we believe that a CV should be more than a collection of your previous positions.
 Approached with the right amount of enthusiasm, research and professionalism, (not to mention time spent viewing some helpful CV examples), a well-written CV can be the gateway to a whole new career.
-And that makes it more than worthwhile spending a little time on.

 To help you increase your chances of success, we’ve put together our free CV template: